 APIs.
 Every application, especially at the business level, frequently interacts with multiple third-party APIs.
 Any changes to these apps will necessitate API maintenance on a regular basis.
 In 2016, Facebook, for example, upgraded its API version four times; if your app is integrated with Facebook, you’ll need to update your app to reflect those changes.
 Furthermore, most businesses will gradually increase the number of apps with which an app interferes over time.
 Estimated annual cost: $5,000

 Bugs exist in every application, and they might go unnoticed for months or even years.
 Apps that are slow to respond to issues reported by users are not well received by user communities.
 Estimated annual cost: 10-20% of overall mobile app development expenditure.

 Maintenance costs (Dev Ops)

 These are IT-specific infrastructure maintenance costs: servers, data storage, CDN, and image data will all necessitate some level of monitoring and maintenance.
 Estimated annual cost: 20%+ of overall mobile app development expenditure.

-These additional fees are sometimes neglected, but they are essential to remember.
+It is easy to overlook these additional fees, but they are essential to remember.
 The last thing you want is to run out of money, causing your mobile app development project to fall behind or stop entirely.

 How much money do you have set aside for your app?
-Let’s imagine you only have a few thousand dollars to work with, but you’re determined to create an app.
+Let’s imagine you only have a few thousand dollars to work with, but are firm about creating an app.

 Is it possible?
 Yes.